“Tell me and I forget, teach me and I remember, involve me and I learn” – Benjamin Franklin

 What is Worldschooling?

-If you google the term, Google will provide you with bloggers/organisations definitions of what they believe Worldschooling to be, however although many have tried to define what Worldschooling is, the concept it vast and unique from one family to another.
-There is no Oxford dictionary meaning, as it is a ‘buzz word’.
-You know, jargon that is popular within a certain culture or community for a defined period of time.
+Essentially, there is no Oxford dictionary meaning, as it is a ‘buzz word’.
+You know, jargon that is popular within a certain culture or community for period of time.

 Worldschooling – Why we do it

 We started homeschooling in Australia about six months before our adventure began.
 Prior to that our two oldest kids went to a regular ‘main stream’ school in the Adelaide Hills.

 It was great, I have nothing against a standard traditional school education or what it offers, but when you choose long term travel with kids, you are choosing homeschooling, distance education or unschooling.
 So we withdrew the kids from the school and started homeschooling.

 Homeschooling is not for the faint of heart.
 There are many aspects you need to consider before deciding which option will work for you.

 Teaching is a skillset and not every student is a willing as the next.
 Mr D and I have totally different approaches, he is the ‘lets learn through play and imagination’ side of things and I am more lets ‘follow the steps to success in learning’ kinda gal.
 But between us we make a good team and we are all learning a great deal.

 Education is our priority, but it doesn’t follow the structure of a 9-3 school day with set lesson plans in English, Maths, History and so on.